doubleaykay/chrome-no-search-highlight/README.md

 # No Search Highlight
 A Chrome extension to prevent Google Search from highlighting text in webpages.

+## How do I install it?
+Download the zip file from the releases tab, unzip it somewhere, and install as an "Unpacked Extension."
+If this goes up on the Chrome Web Store, you can install it from there too (link will be provided).

 ## How does it work?
 When Chrome wants to load a URL that contains the following flag: `#:~:text=`, this extension replaces the flag and subsequent part of the URL with nothing then tells Chrome to load that modified URL.